Rishthegreat/Notes/School/Roaring 20s.md

 				- Overall, the liberal won the battle of the media and the public arena
 	- They believed that cities were corrupt
 	- So, they had preachers who went on the radio to preach about this
+- Rise of the Flapper Women
+	- Most women were not flappers
+	- In urban areas, younger women adopted new trends that went against the norm

 #### Prohibition
 - Prohibition is sometimes called the noble experiment